McTavishLab/extensiphy/README.md

 ## Tutorial

-We recommend you run through the tutorial before using Extensiphy on your own dataset.
+We recommend you run through the [tutorial](https://github.com/McTavishLab/extensiphy/blob/dev/tutorial/extensiphy_tutoria.md) for a more in-depth walkthrough of Extensiphy's features.
 The tutorial will walk through how to install program dependencies for use with Extensiphy and how to run Extensiphy using different data types and options.
-You can find the tutorial file in the tutorial folder (link).
 You can copy code snippets into your terminal window.

 ## Installation Methods

 ### Anaconda Installation
 You can install the dependencies of Extensiphy using the Anaconda package manager.
- Install instructions for Anaconda can be found here (link).
+ Install instructions for Anaconda can be found [here](https://docs.conda.io/en/latest/miniconda.html).
 Once Anaconda has been installed, use this command to create an environment with all of the Extensiphy dependencies added to it.